deybyr647/hunter-connect-csci499/README.md

 ```

 2. **Firebase Credentials:**
+   This project uses environment variables to securely load credentials instead of a physical file
     - Go to the [Firebase Console](https://console.firebase.google.com/).
     - Navigate to **Project Settings > Service Accounts**.
     - Click **Generate new private key**.
-    - Rename the downloaded file to `service-account-key.json`.
+    - Open the downloaded JSON file and copy its entire content.
-    - Move this file into the resources folder: `hunter-connect-be/src/main/resources/service-account-key.json`
+    - Create a `.env` file in the `hunter-connect-be` root directory (or set this in your IDE/Cloud environment):

+      ```
+      FIREBASE_CREDENTIALS_JSON={"type": "service_account", "project_id": "...", ...}
+      ```
+	(Paste the full JSON content as a single line string)

     <br>

-3. **Run the Server:**
+4. **Run the Server:**
 	```
 	# Linux/Mac
     ./mvnw spring-boot:run